 - Loss of bowel and bladder control

-These injuries can develop days after the initial automobile collision.
-It is important to seek prompt medical attention after an automobile collision.
+Surprisingly, these injuries can develop days and even weeks after the initial automobile collision.
+Therefore, it is important to seek prompt medical attention after an automobile collision.
+After seeking medical attention, you’ll then need to pursue adequate representation in your case against the negligent party.

 Automobile Collision Attorneys